Kid Klown in Crazy Chase: Reception

 Kid Klown in Krazy Chase received mixed reception.
 It holds an aggregate score of 64.17% on GameRankings based on three reviews.
-Nintendo Power gave it a 3.375 out of 5.
-Electronic Gaming Monthly gave it a 7.6 out of 10, summarizing that "this one requires a lot of skill and technique, but the various antics and animations (especially on Kidd's enemy) are incredibly lifelike and make this one of the better games around."
+Electronic Gaming Monthly summarized that "this one requires a lot of skill and technique, but the various antics and animations (especially on Kidd's enemy) are incredibly lifelike and make this one of the better games around."
+In Famitsu, two reviewers also complimented on the graphics with one saying all the gags in the game would have player smiling.
+Although the same two reviewers said the game needed more stages, a third reviewer said they could not get used to perspective of the gameplay, while another said it was only fun to watch someone else play for the gags yet actively playing it was not fun.

 IGN called the Super NES version overlooked and described it as a "zany" game that "boasts stellar colors and some really frantic animation".
-Eurogamer's Tom Bramwell described the video game J.J. & Jeff as a "poor man's Plok/Kid Klown in Crazy Chase/Putty Squad/etc".
+Eurogamers Tom Bramwell described the video game J.J. & Jeff as a "poor man's Plok/Kid Klown in Crazy Chase/Putty Squad/etc".
 Edge compared Let's Tap to Kid Klown due to the similar challenges found in Let's Taps multi-player mode.
-Nintendo Life's Andrew Donaldson commented that while not a bad game, there's no reason to play it due to a lack of levels and an abundance of games that do what it does better.
+Nintendo Lifes Andrew Donaldson commented that while not a bad game, there's no reason to play it due to a lack of levels and an abundance of games that do what it does better.

 The Game Boy Advance version was met with similar reception.
 Nintendo Power gave it a 3.2 out of 5, lower than the Super NES version's score.
 IGN noted that the Game Boy Advance version "gave both good and bad impressions about Kemco's abilities to port SNES to the handheld" and that the multi-player mode will get it its "dues".
 They gave specific criticism to the early build of Crazy Chase due to the stiff controls and delayed jump.
 They also criticized the animation for being less fluid than the Super NES version's.
 GamePros Fennec Fox called the Super NES game "semi-obscure", while fellow GamePro writer DJ Dinobot criticized the Game Boy Advance's preview build for Crazy Chase for its controls were "harder to steer than a 1976 Pinto with a flat tire".